jafreedman12/jafreedman12.github.io/index.md

 The course website is found [here](https://gis4dev.github.io).

 Thanks so much!
-Have a great rest of your day
+Have a great rest of your day!

+_However_ remember that sometimes Github takes a few minutes, maybe ten whole minutes, to render changes to website.